Management and Training Corporation: Diboll

-East Mississippi Correctional Facility (EMCF), the state prison for prisoners with mental illness: In 2013, the American Civil Liberties Union filed a lawsuit against the prison and MTC for intolerable conditions.
+In 2013, the American Civil Liberties Union filed a lawsuit against MTC for intolerable conditions at the East Mississippi Correctional Facility (EMCF), the state prison for prisoners with mental illness.
 The ACLU described this as an "extremely dangerous facility" where "basic human rights are violated daily."
 Many prisoners had reportedly been unable to access appropriate medical care, even for life-threatening conditions.
 The federal trial in April 2018 has been the scene of testimony from numerous prisoners of abuse, killings, suicide, and neglect at this facility.

 In November 2014, MTC was named among numerous private firms in corruption charges during the arraignment of Mississippi Corrections Commissioner Christopher Epps; he was charged with receiving $1,900,000 in bribes in exchange for lucrative contracts to private prison and subcontractor firms, which had ties to Cecil McCrory, a Republican former state legislator.
 According to the indictment, the bribes occurred as the East Mississippi Correctional Facility was descending into "hellish chaos" with gang violence routine, medical care substandard, and corruption rampant among corrections officers.
 On February 25, 2015, Epps pleaded guilty to tax evasion and taking bribes.
 He took "about $2 million" in exchange for prison contracts.

 After Epps was indicted, Mississippi Governor Phil Bryant quickly ordered renegotiation of the $60 million MTC contract to operate three state prisons: Walnut Grove Correctional Facility, East Mississippi Correctional Facility and Marshall County Correctional Facility, and a fourth, Wilkinson County Correctional Facility, which had been managed by the Corrections Corporation of America, now known as CoreCivic, all of which involved McCrory and Epps.
 MTC had been sued for mistreatment of inmates in two of those prisons.